rbagd/rbagd.github.io/about/index.markdown

 format: markdown
 ---

-I study econometrics at a graduate level.
-I am an open-source enthousiast.
+I study econometrics at a graduate level in Université catholique de Louvain, Belgium.

+I am also an open-source enthousiast.